Cambridge-ICCS/practical-ml-with-pytorch/README.md

 - We recommend the [video series by 3Blue1Brown](https://www.3blue1brown.com/topics/neural-networks), at least chapters 1-3.

 ### Python
-The course will be taught in python using pyTorch.
+The course will be taught in Python using PyTorch.
+It requires a Python version of at least 3.9 to be installed.

-Whilst no prior knowledge of pyTorch is expected we assume users are familiar with the basics of Python3.
+Whilst no prior knowledge of PyTorch is expected we assume users are familiar with the basics of Python3.
 This includes:
 - Basic mathematical operations
 - Writing and running scripts/programs